DaveEveritt/web-coding-first-site/readme.md

 ## To do/decide

-- [ ] set a tags to inherit color to fix defaults
 - [ ] rewrite as min-width
+- [ ] make menu flex by default
+- [ ] put all "box-sizing: border-box;" tags in one CSS rule
 - [ ] use color variables at top
-- [ ] make menu flex by default
-- [ ] refine mobile menu
-- [ ] add female/black artist images/links
-- [ ] use header not h2 to style header section
-- [ ] use index page for image thumbs flexbox
 - [ ] replace 'here' class with page-specific class
-- [ ] use figcaption under image
-- [ ] put all "box-sizing: border-box;" tags in one CSS rule
-- [ ] don't over-specify ("figure" not "main figure") until needed

 ## Done/decided

+- [x] use header not h2 to style header section
+- [x] don't over-specify ("figure" not "main figure") until needed
+- [x] use figcaption under image
+- [x] use index page for image thumbs flexbox
+- [x] add female/black artist images/links
+- [x] refine mobile menu
+- [x] set a tags to inherit color to fix defaults
 - [x] size figure tag width and CSS img width: 100%
 - [x] decide min/max width (min)
 - [x] limit max width of whole layout (no)